OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 ### Example usage

-Once set up, drozer can be used to perform reconnaissance and exploitation of Android applications from the perspective of a malicious app on the device.
+Once set up, you can use drozer to perform reconnaissance and exploitation of Android applications from the perspective of a malicious app on the device.
 [The drozer User Manual](https://labs.withsecure.com/tools/drozer#3 "drozer User Manual") introduces an intentionally vulnerable application - [sieve](https://github.com/WithSecureLabs/sieve "GitHub repo - sieve") - together with step-by-step exploitation instructions.

 Some common drozer commands include: